 In our Portland-area offices, we offer a variety of state-of-the-art treatments and therapies to help you manage your pain symptoms.
 After a thorough evaluation and diagnosis of the cause of your pain, we will develop a plan that might include one or more of the following:

 - Physical therapy.
 A combination of guided exercises and stretches, massage therapy, and help with assistive equipment, physical therapy is often the first line of treatment for many musculoskeletal conditions.

 - Injection therapy.
-A variety of injectable treatments, from corticosteroids to platelet-rich plasma, can ease pain and even cure some joint injuries.
+A variety of injectable treatments can ease pain and even cure some joint injuries.

 - Shockwave therapy.
 Delivering guided pulses of energy directly to injured soft tissue can prompt the body to heal itself more quickly than it normally would.
 This treatment can be effective on tendonitis and torn ligaments.

 - Custom orthotics.
 Many toe, foot, ankle, and knee problems can be corrected—or at least improved—with the use of a shoe insert that is custom-made for your foot.
 Correcting your arch can correct your ankle and knee alignment and protect those joints from injury.

 - Surgery.
 Many injuries and conditions that cause pain will require surgery in order to fully alleviate the pain.
 Often, orthopedic surgery can be done arthroscopically, meaning only tiny incisions are required.
 While you will experience pain as you are recovering, our pain management techniques can help you cope with that as well.